 - 12. The next screen asks where the Reality software is to be loaded and tells you how much space is required.
 Select the required disk from the drop down list and click Next to continue.
-The files are now copied to disk. - 13.
-If you chose to install the full version of Reality, you are now prompted to enter the date-sensitive Serial Number Key, and the Version Key and User Licences Key (see Information You Must Supply (page 7)).
+The files are now copied to disk. - If you chose to install the full version of Reality, you are now prompted to enter the date-sensitive Serial Number Key, and the Version Key and User Licences Key (see information you must supply).
 If a keyfile is available (supplied as a plain text file), check Load Keys from Keyfile box and enter the path and filename of the required keyfile.
 Click Next to continue.

-Note: If your Serial Number Key was supplied separately from the other keys (that is, not in the keyfile), you should enter this first and then load the remaining keys from the keyfile (if upgrading from the evaluation version, you will need to click Back to return to the software keys dialog).
+If your Serial Number Key was supplied separately from the other keys (that is, not in the keyfile), you should enter this first and then load the remaining keys from the keyfile (if upgrading from the evaluation version, you will need to click Back to return to the software keys dialog).

 - 14. A list of optional components is displayed with any that are already installed highlighted.
-To enter keys for optional components (see Information You Must Supply (page 7)), highlight the required component, enter the licence key when prompted and click OK.
+To enter keys for optional components (see information you must supply), highlight the required component, enter the licence key when prompted and click OK.
 Alternatively, click New Part to enter a new part number, description and key.
 When you have entered all the required keys, click Next to continue. - 15.
 A screen is displayed telling you that installation is complete.
 This dialog may also ask if you want to restart Windows.
 If so, you will need to do this before you can create your Reality database.
 Click Finish. - 16.
-If you were not asked to restart Windows, a further message is displayed to tell you that the Reality V15.1 services are being started.
+If you were not asked to restart Windows, a further message is displayed to tell you that the Reality V15.3 services are being started.
 Click Yes to log off. - 17.
 Log on again with the same user-id to complete the installation.
-You can then create a database (see Set-up after Installation (page 14)).
+You can then create a database (see Set-up after Installation).

-Installing the Online Documentation
+5.3 Installing the Online Documentation